Table of contents

 If you are one of these people, we have good news for you because we will try to answer this question in this article based on more Bitcoin miners’ answers.

 First of all, we must consider that BTC mining is no longer what it used to be ten years ago when anyone with a PC could mine Bitcoin.
-However, nowadays, it is almost impossible to mine Bitcoin because of a number of factors.
-To get a clear view of why things have changed, let’s start by analyzing the process of mining.
+However, nowadays, it is almost impossible to mine Bitcoin because of many factors.
+To get a clear view of why things have changed, let’s start by analyzing the mining process.

 The Process of Mining a Block

-Unlike earlier days, nowadays, the process of mining Bitcoin is best contextualized in terms of mining cryptocurrency blocks, as opposed to single units, such as one Bitcoin (BTC).
+Unlike earlier years, nowadays, the process of mining Bitcoin can be best explored in terms of mining cryptocurrency blocks, as opposed to single units, such as one Bitcoin (BTC).
 The reason is simple: new Bitcoins are only mined whenever a new block on the Bitcoin blockchain is validated.

-Block mining requires solving complex mathematical equations, which are also known as a hash.
+Block mining requires solving complex mathematical equations, also known as a hash.
 The first miner to validate new block benefits by getting a reward (also known as block rewards) – which is currently 6.25 BTC, down from 12.5 BTC.